 Curiosity Created the Cybersecurity Professional

 The resounding consensus among our security team is that curiosity is a requirement for anyone in security.
-Rusty Lindgren, a security analyst at SailPoint, said he started hacking at a young age thanks in part to his mom encouraging his curiosity.
+One of our security analysts at SailPoint, said he started hacking at a young age thanks in part to his mom encouraging his curiosity.
 “My mom wouldn’t buy me one new thing, but two used things so I could tear one apart.”
 That curiosity eventually evolved into things like learning programming and doing cybersecurity puzzles at events like DefCon.